Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 ### Scaling in modified colorspaces

-The colorspace used when resampling can significantly impact the output’s subjective quality.
+The colorspace used when resampling can significantly impact the output's subjective quality.

 #### Downscaling in linear light